-Utilities:

-Access:

-There is also access from the northeast, with ranch roads

-extending southwesterly.
-There is also a ranch road which appears to extend easterly from the northeast acreage to Bringman Road and the 395 freeway.
+Utilities

+Access

 The southeast part of the property has inferior access when compared to the other two property components.
 There is a trail/road which extends from the 395 freeway toward the southeastern part of this southeastern acreage, but it would require an offroad vehicle.

 Significantly, legal access is assumed to exist for each of the three main property components.
 It is reported that the acreage has been used for grazing of livestock, and the acreage is thus assumed to be suitable for this use.

+Drainage: Assumed adequate for intended use

+Interior or Corner: Interior Signalized Intersection: No

+Flood Zone Data

+Flood Map Panel/Number: 06091C0250C Flood Map Date: 02-02-2012

+Portion in Flood Hazard Area: 0.00%

+Flood Zone: Zone X - not a flood zone

-Other Site Conditions Soil Type: This is remote hilly acreage at 5,000 to 7,500 feet elevation.
+Other Site Conditions

+Soil Type: This is remote hilly acreage at 5,000 to 7,500 feet elevation.
 It is rocky and typically consists of soils that would not be highly rated for productive agriculture, other than seasonal grazeland.

 Environmental Issues: An environmental site assessment report was not furnished for our review.
+An inspection of the property did not reveal any visible or factual evidence of apparent environmental impairment to the site.
 The appraisers are not considered experts in hazardous materials.
-The client is advised to obtain a report from an environmental expert if further investigation is desired.
-It is assumed that the property is free of any environmental concerns.
-Easements/Encroachments: A Preliminary Title Report was not provided for review.
-We note that appraisers are not experts with regard to matters of title.
-We assume that there are no easements or encumbrances or other matters of record that would materially affect the value of the subject property either positively or negatively.
-Earthquake Zone: The property is not located in an Alquist-Priolo Special Studies Zone for earthquake hazard.
-Earthquake hazard is typical for the overall area.
-Wetlands Classification: Not applicable
+The client is advised to obtain an environmental report if further investigation is desired.
+In addition, a drive-by inspection of the immediate vicinity surrounding the subject did not reveal any uses or hazards that would be expected to pose an apparent risk to the site or would restrict its use.

+Easements/Encroachments: None known that would adversely affect development of the site.

+Earthquake Zone: The property is not located in an Alquist-Priolo Special Studies overall area.

+Zone for earthquake hazard.
+Earthquake hazard is typical for the